brucontrol/docs/docs/element-templates/custom-properties.md

 | **Element template receives** | From element view model | From `DynamicProperties` |

 Native properties are part of the element's domain model (e.g., a Global Variable's `value`, a Toggle Switch's `state`).
 Custom properties are either template-defined (from `ui-controls.json`) or user-added configuration stored on the element in `PropertiesJson`.

+For the complete ui-controls schema, format values, and plugin authoring guide, see [Element Template Developer Guide](element-template-developer-guide.md).